naghamo/deltaf1-hybrid-active-learning/README.md

 1. **Initialization** – Start with a small labeled dataset and a large pool of unlabeled samples.
 2. **Model Training** – Train a model on the current labeled pool.
 3. **Evaluation** – Evaluate the model on a validation set to monitor performance.
-4. **Querying / Sampling** – Select the most informative samples from the unlabeled pool (e.g., random, entropy, uncertainty).
+4. **Querying / Sampling** – Select the most informative samples from the unlabeled pool (e.g., random, entropy, ...).
 5. **Annotation** – Add the newly labeled samples to the labeled pool.
 6. **Iteration** – Repeat training, evaluation, and querying until the budget (rounds or labels) is exhausted.
 7. **Final Testing** – Evaluate the final model on the held-out test set.